 Low Reflection = View Perfection

-Unlike other sun control films, 3M Night Vision Window Film has a low interior reflectivity that leaves your view clearer, especially at night.
+Unlike other sun control films, Solargard Window Film has a low interior reflectivety that leaves your view clearer, especially at night.
 Even with your inside lights on at night, you can still see outside.

 - Enjoy clear views, day and night with low reflectivity